shankerram3/Startup-Intelligence-Analysis-App/docs/deployment/AURA_DB_SETUP.md

 # Neo4j Aura DB Setup Guide

-This guide shows you how to use **Neo4j Aura DB** (managed cloud database) instead of self-hosting Neo4j on your Azure VM.
+This guide shows you how to use **Neo4j Aura DB** (managed cloud database) instead of self-hosting Neo4j on your own server.

 ---

 ## 🎯 Why Use Aura DB?

-### Benefits for Your Azure Spot VM Setup
+### Benefits of Using Aura

 | Feature | Self-Hosted Neo4j | Neo4j Aura DB |
 |---------|-------------------|---------------|